TTiannaiTT/TTiannaiTT.github.io/_pages/about.md

 ***About me***

-- 👯 I am now studying at the Southeast University and my major is Artificial Intelligence.
-(I really love it!😊)

-- 🔭 I’m now focusing on computer vision and machine learning mainly on event-based vision and multi-modal fusion. (fighting with ddl /(ㄒoㄒ)/~~)

-- 🌱 I am now leading the R&D of my school Robot Team 3SE.
-(Mainly on vision tasks 👁)

-- ⚡ Hobbies: taking photos, playing badminton, reading...

-- 💬 Feel free to contact me!

--  ✨ On this website you can find *part* of my engineering and research work, but I will update it as soon as possible! ✨
+I am an undergraduate student at Southeast University, under the supervision of Professors Ruiting Zhou and Hao Chen.
+My academic focus centers on Artificial Intelligence and Machine Learning, with a specialization in computer vision and multi-modal learning.
+In addition to my core research areas, I have a strong interest in Robotics.
+Beyond my academic pursuits, I am passionate about coding and take great satisfaction in seeing the tangible results of my development efforts.

 <!--Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.